-Medical simulation mannequins are useful prototypes that are able to emulate a wide range of physiological features in order to provide the most optimal experience for medical residency trainees to learn from.
-Although many of these prototypes are currently available in the market, none of them introduce the element of human interaction.
-The team is tasked to create a wearable simulation prototype that shall be worn by an actor in order to enhance the realism of a routine medical assessment of a patient.
-The wearable simulation prototype has to be in the form of a vest and should simulate vitals such as heart pulses and respiration noises in the form of sounds.
-Included in these sounds will be abnormalities in normal heart pulses and respiration noises in order for medical trainees to practice diagnosing conditions and assessing them once identified.
-The vest shall include an electrical hardware that includes a microdevice, speakers and additional components that aid in the simulation of these sounds.
-The electric hardware will be programmed so that the actor has complete control of them and can activate them when desired.
-The team's research focuses on the normal and abnormal sounds produced by the cardiovascular and respiratory systems, the optimal vest for the storage of the electrical hardware, and the most efficient electrical design for the accurate representation of the sounds.
-Vest and electrical hardware designs were evaluated.
-The vest designs were the Condor Ballistic Vest, the Long Sleeve Vest and the Add-On Vest.
-Of all these designs, the Condor Ballistic Vest stood out due to its durability, output potential and adaptability involved in serving as simulation device.
-The electrical designs were the Dial Controlled Speakers, the Wireless with Bluetooth design, and the Wired to Computer design, Of all these designs, the Wireless with Bluetooth design stood out due to its ease of use and its accuracy in displaying the required sounds.
-The team's next steps include fabrication and testing.
-The final design for the vest will be purchased and the final design for the electrical hardware will be constructed and programmed.
-These two designs will be combined to create the final product.
-The final prototype will be tested depending on the accuracy of the sounds displayed and will be judged by our client.
-The testing process shall be conducted at the University of Wisconsin-Madison campus and the SIM Center of the Department of Surgery at the UW School of Medicine & Public Health.
+Medical simulation mannequins are useful prototypes that are able to emulate a wide range of physiological features in order to provide the most optimal experience for medical residency and EMT trainees to learn from.
+Although many of these prototypes are currently available in the market, very few of them introduce the element of human interaction.
+The team was tasked to create a wearable simulation prototype that shall be worn by an actor in order to enhance the realism of a routine medical assessment of a patient to create a more in-depth and interpersonal experience.
+The wearable simulation prototype needed to be in the form of a vest and be able to simulate vitals such as heart pulses and respiration noises.
+Included in these sounds were abnormalities in normal heart pulses and respiration noises which would allow medical trainees to practice diagnosing conditions and assessing them once identified.
+The team's research focused on the normal and abnormal sounds produced by the cardiovascular and respiratory systems, the optimal vest for the storage of the electrical hardware, and the most efficient electrical design for the accurate representation of the sounds.
+The final vest design combined the Condor Ballistic Vest, wireless with Bluetooth electronics design, and silicone fake skin obtained from a past simulator mannequin.
+The final prototype was tested based on the accuracy of the sounds displayed and comfortability and will also be judged by our client.
+The test results concluded that there was not a significant difference between the sounds produced by the speakers on their own compared to through the fake skin.
+Furthermore, the testing concluded that the vest design is comfortable enough to be worn for at least 2 hours.
+In the future, further components could be incorporated into the vest to allow for an even more immersive and realistic experience.